-- · teachers congratulate children; - teachers give children house points; - the successes of the children are celebrated through a house point system which forms part of celebration assemblies. - special awards are given each Friday for Personal Best, Premier Playground Player, Rossi's Reward & Bistro's Best.
-These are all linked to our Personal Development Curriculum and a celebration of children demonstrating the values in our Toolkit for Learning, Love and Laughter - courage, friendship, respect, excellence, equality, determination & inspiration. - Special certificates are given half termly to children who consistently demonstrate these values and/or made changes linked to them.
-This is voted for by their peers. - Golden Book, proud camera, etc.
+- teachers congratulate children with verbal praise. - teachers give children house points; - the successes of the children are celebrated through a house point system which forms part of celebration assemblies. - successes which exceed expectations are rewarded with a Green Card. - Extra special successes and demonstrations of our Toolkit for Learning, Love and Laughter are rewarded with a seat on the Golden Chair. - special awards are given each Friday for Personal Best, Premier Playground Player, Rossi's Reward & Bistro's Best.
+These are all linked to our Personal Development Curriculum and a celebration of children demonstrating the values in our Toolkit for Learning, Love and Laughter courage, friendship, respect, excellence, equality, determination & inspiration. - Special certificates are given half termly to children who consistently demonstrate these values and/or made changes linked to them.
+This is voted for by their peers. - Wow moments are captured on our Proud Camera and this is shared with children at the end of term in our Celebration Assembly.